Mezzo social work: a comprehensive guide

 Mezzo social work is distinct from micro and macro social work, yet many social workers move between these roles throughout their careers.
 For example, a micro social worker who provides clinical services to children through the foster care system may decide to develop a community program for foster children (mezzo) or perform advocacy work to increase funding to the foster care system (macro).
 Thus, it is most useful to think about the type of work you eventually want to do rather than focusing too much on the distinctions between micro, mezzo, and macro categorizations of social work.

-What is mezzo social work
+What is mezzo social work?

-Mezzo social work is working with people in the systems that they live, learn, work and socialize in.
+Mezzo social work is working with people in the systems that they live, learn, work, and socialize in.
 It is based on an understanding that individuals act and respond differently in different situations and with different people.
-For example, a timid child who is being abused at home, may tend towards destructive behavior at school.
+For example, a timid child who is being abused at home may tend towards destructive behavior at school.
 Similarly, a vivacious old man at a community center may feel lonely and depressed when alone in his own home.

 What does a mezzo social worker do?

 Mezzo social workers are trained to identify problems within communities and develop new solutions.
 They interact directly with groups of people they are trying to help.
-This might be establishing a new service, developing a program, or conducting a campaign to raise awareness of a social resource.
+This might involve establishing a new service, developing a program, or conducting a campaign to raise awareness of a social resource.

 Benefits of becoming a mezzo social worker

 The most obvious benefit of becoming a mezzo social worker is the feeling of accomplishment that comes with making a positive difference to individuals and communities through your work.
 In addition, mezzo social work provides a deep insight into how everyday situations are uniquely experienced by individuals.
 This insight allows the social worker to be more creative as they tailor their interventions to meet the actual needs of clients.
-Finally, this work comes with the promise of every day and every intervention being different to what has come before.

 Mezzo social workers are trained to identify problems within communities and develop new solutions.